jokob-sk/NetAlertX/README.md

 ![Main screen dark][main_dark]
 optional Darkmode within this fork

+## Modifications within this Fork
+... will follow soon

 ## How it works
 The system continuously scans the network for:
   - New devices